Albert0i/mern_stack_course_part_1/fronttest/README.md

 ## III.
 [Customizing queries](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries)
 In some cases, you may want to manipulate the data returned from a query before you put it in the cache.
 In this instance, you can take advantage of `transformResponse`.

-`providesTags` are used by query endpoints.
-Determines which 'tag' is attached to the cached data returned by the query.

 ```javascript
 . . .
   getAllUsers: builder.query({